GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ```
 #copy the files to the data directories.
-#The directory names have to be socLive, road-usad, twitter as we used hard-coded names in the scritps.
+#The directory names have to be socLive, road-usad, twitter as we used hard-coded names in the scripts.

 mkdir graphit/graphit_eval/eval/data/road-usad
 cp road-usad.sg graphit/graphit_eval/eval/data/road-usad